joakimsk/colorimeter/NOTES.md

 ## PWM vs LDR resistance

 Measurement of LDR resistance against PWM output value, Arduino ADC range is {0-255}.
-Shining through the colorimeter.
+Shining through the colorimeter, but without couvette (i forgot it...).
-Colorimeter is kept in the dark (with a Norwegian lue), so light pollution should be minimal.
+Colorimeter is kept in the dark (with a Norwegian dark grey lue), so light pollution should be minimal.

 |       	| 20     	| 45    	| 50    	| 100  	| 150  	| 200  	| 250  	| 255  	|
 |-------	|--------	|-------	|-------	|------	|------	|------	|------	|------	|